roadrunner-server/docs/kv/overview-kv.md

 {% endcode %}

 {% hint style="info" %}
-to interact with the RoadRunner KV plugin, you will need to have the RPC defined in the rpc configuration section.
+To interact with the RoadRunner KV plugin, you need to have RPC defined in the `rpc` configuration section.
 You can refer to the documentation page [here](../php/rpc.md) to learn more about the configuration.
 {% endhint %}

 ## PHP client

-The RoadRunner KV plugin comes with a convenient PHP package that simplifies the process of integrating the plugin with your PHP application and store and request data from storages using RoadRunner PRC.
+The RoadRunner KV plugin comes with a convenient PHP package that simplifies integration with your PHP application and lets you store and retrieve data from storages using RoadRunner RPC.

 ### Installation